leon4rd/test/README.md

-## Why did the worker get fired from the orange juice factory?
-Lack of concentration.
+## What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"